Boulder shooting suspect held without bail, will undergo mental health assessment | Law-Order

 The two attacks have reignited a national debate over gun rights and prompted President Joe Biden to call for new legislation from Congress.
 A bill intended to impose stricter background checks and ban certain types of semi-automatic rifles has stalled amid Republican opposition.
 On Monday afternoon, Alissa arrived at the grocery store carrying a handgun and wearing a tactical vest, according to an affidavit.
 Six days earlier, he had purchased a Ruger AR-556 pistol, a weapon that resembles a semi-automatic rifle, the affidavit said.

 The supermarket, still a closed-off crime scene, has turned into a memorial site, with people leaving flowers, candles and condolence messages outside.
 Boulder Mayor Sam Weaver told CNN on Thursday that the city was looking into creating a more permanent memorial nearby.
-Police have not yet determined a motive for the killings.
-Alissa, a naturalized U.S. citizen from Syria who graduated from Arvada West High School in 2018, was described by his brother as antisocial and paranoid, the Daily Beast reported.
+Among the victims were store employees, a grandfather-to-be and a Boulder policeman who was first on the scene.
+The attacks terrorized the community and felt all too familiar in a state that has experienced some of the most shocking episodes of gun violence in U.S. history.

-He pleaded guilty to third-degree assault for punching a classmate in late 2017.
-The classmate and several witnesses said that attack was unprovoked, according to an Arvada Police Department incident report at the time.
-Alissa told an officer the classmate had called him a "terrorist" and racist names.
+Darcey Lopez, a King Soopers employee who hid in a cabinet beneath the cheese-wrapping station in the store when the gunman opened fire on Monday, is still reeling from the horror she lived through.
+"I still hear the gunshots in the store – it's just something that kept playing over and over in my mind for about the first 24 hours.
+Now it's at night.
+It's really bad at night," Lopez said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)